joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6393893/2025/05/30/braves-aj-smith-shawver-injury-torn-ucl/

 **‘Prognosis Is Good,’ Biden Says in First Remarks About Cancer Diagnosis**\
-`The former president said he was taking a single pill daily to treat aggressive prostate cancer.`\
+`The former president said on Friday that he was taking a single pill daily to treat aggressive prostate cancer.`\
 https://nytimes.com/2025/05/30/us/biden-cancer-diagnosis-speech.html

 **Anthony Santander becomes latest Blue Jays offseason addition to hit the IL**\